cloudmesh-community/sp20-516-232/datacenter.md

 ### How Server Heat Recycling Works

 Temperatures in most data center hot aisles range from 80 to 115 degrees Fahrenheit.
-Data centers can use  heat pumps to boost the temperature of the waste heat, making it more valuable for use in district heating, often by transferring the heat to liquids that are easier to transport and incorporate into heating systems.
+Data centers can use  heat pumps to boost the temperature of the waste heat, making it more valuable for use in district heating, often by transferring the heat to liquids that are easier to transport and incorporate into heating systems [@HeatRecycle-sp20-516-232].

 Some interesting examples of heat recycling are: